stargazer77077/ece143-Group4-project-Personal_Financial_Literacy_Optimizer/README.md

 python train.py --ensemble False --use_gpu True --data_path {YOUR_DATA_PATH}
 ```

-This script automatically downloads data from Kaggle, cleans the dataset, and trains a classification model based on the specified parameters.
+This script automatically cleans the dataset and trains a classification model based on the specified parameters.
+If `data_path` is not provided, the dataset will be downloaded from Kaggle.
+Ensure your local machine is configured with Kaggle authentication.
+If you have saved the data locally, provide the path to the `train.csv` file as the `data_path` argument.

 ### Search for Optimized Features